- Entertainment and Media»

 Richard Crenna got the part, and the film was a great fan favorite and went on to enjoy several popular sequels.

-While Douglas is better known for teaming up on the big screen with actor Burt Lancaster, he also made three films with an even larger movie icon: John Wayne.
+While Douglas is better known for teaming up on the big screen with actor Burt Lancaster, he also co-starred in three John Wayne movies.

 The duo first paired in 1965's In Harm's Way, followed by 1966's Cast A Giant Shadow, and their third and final film was considered their best, 1967's The War Wagon.